github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ruby server.rb
 ```

-[TODOCS: Do you have to push another commit first, before it will update to show the "Re-run" button?]

 Head over to your open pull request and click the **Checks** tab.
 Click the "Re-run all" button in the upper right corner.
 You should see the check run move from `pending` to `in_progress` and end with `success`.

+[TODOCS: I had to push another commit first, before the PR would update to show the "Re-run" button.
+But pushing another commit already re-runs the test.
+So it maybe feels weird to also tell them to click the re-run all button... but maybe not?
+Is there another way to get the re-run all button to show up?]

 ## Part 2.
 Creating the Octo RuboCop CI test